Skip to content

 5. Are failed MITs being retried with the correct codes?
 Check your retry logic.
 Retried MITs should use reason code RS (Resubmission), not the original reason code.
 This signals to the issuer that this is a retry, not a fresh transaction.

 6. Is Account Updater enabled?
-The most common cause of MIT failure is not incorrect flagging — it is stale card credentials.
+A leading cause of MIT failure in production is not incorrect flagging — it is stale card credentials.
 Visa Account Updater (VAU) and Mastercard Automatic Billing Updater (ABU) refresh card details automatically before the charge attempt.
 Enable it in your PSP settings if it is not already active.

 Common Mistakes